 Yes, in order to perform a thorough periodontal examination, dental radiography (x-rays), scaling and polishing, root planing and gingival curettage, the pet must be under general anesthesia.
 Anesthetic gas and oxygen are delivered through an endotracheal tube, thus ensuring pain-free procedures and also protecting the airways from aspirating fluids or debris.
 Owners of pets naturally are concerned when anesthesia is required for their pet.
 However, anesthesia-free dentistry performed by untrained individuals is inappropriate for several reasons, including:

 Significant safety concerns for the patient and operator

 Accidental aspiration of debris that can result in pneumonia and death

 Furthermore, it is illegal for anybody but licensed veterinarians or supervised and trained veterinary technicians to practice veterinary medicine.
 Although anesthesia will never be 100% risk-free, modern anesthetic and patient evaluation techniques used in veterinary hospitals minimize the risks, and millions of dentistry and oral surgery procedures are safely performed each year.
-Further information on anesthesia-free dentistry can be found here.
+Further information on anesthesia-free dentistry can be found here and here.

 How often should I have my pet’s teeth professionally cleaned?